 It’s a good question.
 Here’s the answer: You have the chance – in fact, the opportunity – to operate on a level playing field with billionaire stock

 seers pickers like Warren Buffet, George Soros and Carl Icahn.
-Without fundamental analysis, it’s like turning up to a fist fight with no arms.
+Without fundamental analysis, it’s like turning up to a fistfight with no arms.

 But don’t you worry.
 Below is a breakdown of the best fundamentals to use to pick the best stocks for the long term.
-Now you can show up at the fist fight with a bazooka!
+Now you can show up at the fistfight with a bazooka!

-In order to start using fundamental analysis you need to assemble the right types of information.
+In order to start using fundamental analysis, you need to assemble the right types of information.
 There is a lot of junk out there on the web but there are also a few gems that can make a difference.
 It’s also not all about the numbers.
 Market positioning, for instance, is very useful.
 Let’s have a look at the top three you should have at your disposal in your arsenal.

-Financial statements are hugely important when analysing the fundamentals of a company.
+Financial statements are hugely important when analyzing the fundamentals of a company.
 It’s what an engine is to a mechanic – the main place to determine its overall health.
 Financial statements are typically broken up into three different areas:

 i.
 The Income Statement: This basically subtracts the expenses of the company from its revenues, leaving the income or profit left over.
 These figures are super important.
 After all, if a company’s income isn’t increasing over time – then something is wrong.
 Imagine if you had a job where they kept paying you less over time?
 Most likely, you’ll be thinking of packing up your bags and moving on.
 There’s no difference.